 Sifting through and understanding the US tax code can be a daunting task.
 And when you’re a US expat, the information is even more complex and confusing.
-We’ve compiled a list of the top 25 things all expats should keep in mind when filing US expat taxes to help you sort through the multitude of information!
+This is because:

 - Rental Income

 If you are self-employed, the filing threshold is $400, regardless of filing status.

 Even if your income does not exceed the threshold for your filing status, you may still have to file.
 For example, if you receive certain tax credits or refunds, you will have to file even if you wouldn’t otherwise meet the requirements.

 2. Most American Expats Do Not Owe US Taxes

 While virtually all expats are required to file a US tax return, most American expats do not owe US taxes.
 The US has put several important deductions, exclusions, and credits in place to ensure Americans living abroad aren’t taxed twice on the same income.
 Using these tax benefits, many expats can erase their US tax bills entirely.

 Most expats are able to offset or erase their foreign earned income with the following:

 Don’t pay tax on your income twice!
 US taxpayers may be eligible to claim the Foreign Tax Credit against income that has already been taxed by their host country.